Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `200 OK`

-Email successfully sent to users in the specified neighborhoods.
+Email successfully sent to the given users.

 ##### `400 BAD REQUEST`